Fishing guide to Brixham breakwater

 Rarer catches include cod, black bream and smoothhound.

 Down here on holiday?
 First thing I'd do is get the float gear or spinners out and catch some fresh mackerel.
 The range for casting would depend on where about's you're fishing.
 As a general rule 5 to 30 yards out will do it.
 Try to keep the last third of the breakwater and both inside and outside the breakwater do well.

-If you fancy a nice conger (common to get 10lb+) you have the best chances at night casting very close in.
+If you fancy a nice conger (common to get 10lb+) you have the best chances at night dropping the line into the water rather than casting.
 If you fish the inside of the breakwater you'll looking at a cast of 0 - 5 yards.
 Most folks don't bother with a tripod and are ready to strike as soon as the bite hits.
 This of course if up to you.
-Best baits are fillets or flappers from your freshly caught mackerel.
-Whole squids or multiple whole squids also do ok.
+Best baits are mackerel fillets or flappers from your freshly caught mackerel.
+Whole squids or multiple whole squids also do OK.

 A lot of Pollock about as well and night fishing can go really well.
 Again worms or mackerel strips work well for these.
 Expect the most common sizes to be around the 1lb to 2lb mark.

 Plenty of garfish about as well.
 Float fish quite shallow (6 to 10ft) using mackerel strips (and beads if you like).

 Dogfish can sometime dominate the area so bottom fishing at night with mackerel strips or squid can produce sizes up to the 2 1/2lb mark.

 If you are thinking of coming down on holiday and want to combine this with some fishing training I can offer you this service.